Roger7000V/focus-in-class/README.md

 <img src="./Screenshot-2.png" alt="Screenshot 2" width = 45% height = 45%/>

-Alternatively, you could simply change the property of the shortcut created in the desktop.

 ## Portable Method

 Download the Portable folder, and the executable file would be included.
 Change the administrator option similarly.